AhmetZamanis/LoanRequestClassification/Report.md

         problems such as ours.
 We see that the baseline model has an accuracy of almost 89%, which is quite high.
     -   In contrast, some of the classifiers including the advanced XGBoost algorithm have considerably lower accuracy.
+This does not mean they perform worse than the baseline classifier.
     -   The classes of our outcome are heavily imbalanced, with roughly 89% of observations being negative cases.
 Simply predicting all cases as negative is enough to get 89% accuracy, but this would be useless for our objective of finding bad loan clients.
-        Therefore, we need to evaluate our models with other metrics.
+        Therefore, we can’t evaluate these models with simple accuracy.
 -   Recall is the fraction of positive cases in the data that were correctly classified by the model as positive cases.
 If our priority is finding all bad loan requests, this is a key metric.